mwpenny/gbplay/docs/_posts/2021-05-11-Emulating-a-Pokemon-Trade-with-Generated-Link-Cable-Data.md

 different games as possible (such as Pokemon) is important for getting a sense of how to design our project.

-Spoofing a Pokemon trade requires a through understanding of how the game's link cable protocol works.
+Spoofing a Pokemon trade requires a thorough understanding of how the game's link cable protocol works.
 Emulation can be used to validate the generated data without a hardware setup.
 [BGB](https://bgb.bircd.org/) is a well-known Game Boy/Game Boy Color emulator that supports "linking" multiple instances.
 It can also log all of the bytes sent over the emulated link cable connection, which is